How to Test and Maintain Your Commercial Fire Alarm

 Fire safety is essential – nobody doubts this.
 Some people believe that a well-designed system straight from the manufacturer is sufficient, but unfortunately, it is not.
-Fire alarm systems need regular testing and maintenance to perform properly and protect the people and assets you care about most.
+Commercial fire alarm systems need regular testing and maintenance to perform properly and protect the people and assets you care about most.

-Experience shows that the most common problems with fire alarm systems are battery drain, dirty or failed detectors, false alarms, ground faults, failed relays, and horn or strobe failures.
+Experience shows that the most common problems with smoke detectors and fire alarm systems are battery drain, dirty or failed detectors, false alarms, ground faults, failed relays, and horn or strobe failures.
 The table below outlines each of these issues along with recommended testing and maintenance for them.

 |Concern Area||Problem||Testing & Inspection||Maintenance|